 So — is Grifin worth it?

-The honest verdict: Grifin is worth it if you want the most polished spend-to-own app and you can absorb the subscription.
-Grifin is not worth it if your alternative is a zero-fee app with the features Grifin doesn't have — custodial accounts, Trump Account routing, a documented block list.
-Since we built one of those alternatives, we'd tell you to try Slyce.
-We'd also admit that Grifin has years of app maturity we don't yet.
+The honest verdict: Grifin is worth it if you want the most established, proven spend-to-own app and you can absorb the subscription.
+If you want the same mechanic at a flat, predictable price in a clean, modern app, that's the case for Slyce — and since we built it, we'd tell you to try it.
+We'd also admit that Grifin has years of app maturity and a track record we don't yet.

 Next steps

-Join the Slyce waitlist below if zero-fee spend-to-own with custodial and Trump Account support sounds right.
+Join the Slyce waitlist below if flat-fee spend-to-own in a clean, modern app sounds right.
 If you're leaning toward Grifin for the maturity reasons we named, that's a legitimate call and we won't argue against it.
 The spend-to-own guide walks the category thesis, and the Slyce vs. Grifin head-to-head goes deeper on the direct comparison if you're weighing both.

 More comparisons